ibm-cloud-docs/ContinuousDelivery/git_web_ide.md

 1. Click the **graphical representation toggle** icon <img  class="inline" src="./images/graphicalhistoryicon.png" alt="Graphical history icon">.

-  Once toggled, the commit history and any incoming or outgoing changes for the active branch are drawn as a connected graph.
+  When toggled, the commit history and any incoming or outgoing changes for the active branch are drawn as a connected graph.
 The visual representation shows all of the commits and the branches they were made on.

   <img class="screen-shot" src="./images/visualhistoryexample.png" alt="Visual commit histroy">

 ### Git terminal
 1. Type `git log` and press Enter.

-2. Navigate through the committer's commits.
+2. Browse the committer's commits.
  * To view more entries, press Page Down.
  * To view previous entries, press Page Up.

 3. To stop viewing entries, press Q.

 ## Compare changes that a commit introduced
 {: #compare_changes}

 ### Eclipse Orion Web IDE
 1. View your commit history and locate the commit.
-For more information, see [ View the commit history](#view_commit_history).
+For more information, see [View the commit history](#view_commit_history).

 2. View the details of the commit by clicking it.